Any advice to make travelling cheaper gratefully received, right?

 I’ve never seen accommodation get cheaper.
 The earlier you book your hotel / hostel / villa, the better the choice and so the better the deal.
 Use price comparison sites, like Google Search, to find the best deal for your date.
 Never accept the first price you see – make sure you do a bit of digging.

 As soon as you book in your flights, get your accommodation booked too.
+Airbnb has some great deals for all budgets, all over the world.
+Use the finder below to get somewhere cheap wherever you want to go.

 2. Choose good value destinations